DataDog/integrations-extras/flume/README.md

 ### Metrics

 See [metadata.csv][10] for a list of metrics provided by this check.

-The metrics retrieved by this check will depend on the source, channel, and sink used by your Flume agent.
+The metrics retrieved by this check depend on the source, channel, and sink used by your Flume agent.
-For a full list of metrics exposed by each component, please review [Available Component Metrics][11] from the Apache Flume documentation.
+For a full list of metrics exposed by each component, review [Available Component Metrics][11] from the Apache Flume documentation.

 ### Service Checks